gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

-If you want to use private registries as a source of images for your builds, you can set the authorization configuration in the `DOCKER_AUTH_CONFIG` [secret variable].
+If you want to use private registries as a source of images for your builds, you can set the authorization configuration in the `DOCKER_AUTH_CONFIG` [variable].
 It can be set in both GitLab Variables section of a project and in the `config.toml` file.

 For a detailed example, visit the [Using Docker images documentation][priv-example].